Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/src/hardware/README.md

 ### Failed Host and Virtualization Setup

+1. Install Ubuntu 24.04.3 LTS via Dual Booting on an AMD 9950x3D system
+   - First USB drive failed, had to buy a new one to install the OS
+   - OS was not compatible with the Akida PCIe Board
+   - Accidentally wiped original OS from the machine and lost all the files on it
-1. Install Proxmox VE on the host machine.
+3. Install Proxmox VE on the host machine.
-2. Insert the Akida Development Board into a PCIe slot and verify it is detected in BIOS.
+4. Insert the Akida Development Board into a PCIe slot and verify it is detected in BIOS.
-3. Enable VT-x, VT-d, and IOMMU in BIOS.
+5. Enable VT-x, VT-d, and IOMMU in BIOS.
-4. Boot into Proxmox and setup Ubunutu VM
+6. Boot into Proxmox and setup Ubunutu VM

 ### Failed Virtual Machine Configuration